zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 * Start asking questions.

-Once you have achieved all of above, start asking general “how” and “why” questions about your topic.
-For example, “ How do teens use mobile phones in their daily routines? ” or “ What makes a product profitable? ”.
+Once you have achieved all of above, start asking general "how" and "why" questions about your topic.
+For example, “ How do teens use mobile phones in their daily routines?" or "What makes a product profitable?".
 So you see a bit of domain knowledge creeping again.

 * Evaluate your question.